lzwjava/yinwang-transalte/translated_texts/2015-06-07-software-engineering.md

+---
+layout: post
- Alluded to as software engineering,
+title: "Alluded to as software engineering,"
+---

 Many programmers among us carry the title of "software engineer," but I don't like this title.
 I prefer to be called a "programmer" or a "computer scientist."
 Why is that?
 This requires discussing the real meaning of "software engineering."